-The Systems Portfolios cover the nine AQIP Categories, describing processes, results, and improvement in each system, and shows evidence that the institution continues to meet The Higher Learning Commission's five Criteria for Accreditation.
+The Systems Portfolio covers the six AQIP Categories, describing processes, results, and improvement in each system, and shows evidence that the institution continues to meet HLC's five Criteria for Accreditation.

 Systems Portfolios and Systems Appraisals